heshamosama165/Vrinda-Store-Data-Visualization/README.md

 Gain insights into the demographics of Vrinda Store's customer base.
 Analyze which gender contributes most to sales and tailor marketing strategies accordingly.

 ### Top Channel:
-Explore which sales channels (online store, physical store, etc.) are most successful in generating sales.
+Explore which sales channels are most successful in generating sales.
 This knowledge can help optimize resource allocation and marketing efforts across different channels.

 ### Order Status:
 Track the efficiency of Vrinda Store's fulfillment process.
 Visualize the percentage of delivered orders compared to outstanding orders to identify areas for improvement.